 The following table presents selected consolidated financial data for the Bank.
 The Consolidated Financial Statements were prepared and presented in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 The following selected financial data as of December 31, 2019 and 2018, and for the years ended December 31, 2019, December 31, 2018 and December 31, 2017 has been derived from the Consolidated Financial Statements, and are included in this Annual Report beginning on page F-1, together with the reports of the independent registered public accounting firms KPMG LLP ("KPMG") and Deloitte, Inc. ("Deloitte").
 The following selected financial data as of December 31, 2016 are derived from the Form 20-F for the year 2018 already filed with the SEC.
 The following selected financial data as of December 31, 2016 and for the year ended December 31, 2015 are derived from the From 20-F for the year 2016 already filed with the SEC.
+The following selected financial data as of December 31, 2015 are derived from the From 20-F for the year 2016 already filed with the SEC.
 The Consolidated Financial Statements as of, and for the years ended December 31, 2019 and 2018 were audited by the independent registered public accounting firm KPMG, and the Consolidated Financial Statements as of, and for the years ended, December 31, 2017, 2016 and 2015 were audited by the independent registered public accounting firm Deloitte.
 The information below is qualified in its entirety by reference to the detailed information included elsewhere herein and should be read in conjunction with Item 4, "Information on the Company," Item 5, "Operating and Financial Review and Prospects," and the Consolidated Financial Statements and notes thereto included in this Annual Report.